Saturday, October 22, 2005

 //

-scathing attack on the record of President George W. Bush, Colonel Lawrence Wilkerson, chief of staff to Mr Powell until last January, said: “What I saw was a cabal between the vice-president of the United States, Richard Cheney, and the secretary of defense, Donald Rumsfeld, on critical issues that made decisions that the bureaucracy did not know were being made.
+In a scathing attack on the record of President George W. Bush, Colonel Lawrence Wilkerson, chief of staff to Mr Powell until last January, said: “What I saw was a cabal between the vice-president of the United States, Richard Cheney, and the secretary of defense, Donald Rumsfeld, on critical issues that made decisions that the bureaucracy did not know were being made.

-“Now it is paying the consequences of making those decisions in secret, but far more telling to me is America is paying the consequences
+“Now it is paying the consequences of making those decisions in secret, but far more telling to me is America is paying the consequences.”

 Transcript: Colonel Lawrence Wilkerson Click here